Classroom Project Resource Guide

 Resources

-We currently have two production clusters, Pitzer and Owens, with Nvidia GPUs available that may be used for classroom purposes.
+We currently have two production clusters, Pitzer and Cardinal, with Nvidia GPUs available that may be used for classroom purposes.
 All systems have "debug" queues that, during typical business hours, allow small jobs of less than one hour to start much quicker than they might otherwise.

 If you need to reserve access to particular resources, please contact OSC Help, preferably with at least two weeks lead time, so that we can put in the required reservations to ensure resources are available during lab or class times.